Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 ### P-Access-Network-Info, P-Associated-URI, P-Called-Party-ID, P-Charging-Function-Address, P-Charging-Vector and P-Visited-Network-ID headers ([RFC 3455](http://www.ietf.org/rfc/rfc3455.txt))

 *   Defines various private headers specifically for IMS.
 *   P-Access-Network-Info is added to incoming messages by the UE or the P-CSCF to provide information about the access network and possibly the UEs location within the network (for example cell).
-IMS specifications talk about various uses for this information, including routing emergency calls, an alternative to �phone-context� for interpreting dialled digits, determining the security scheme.
+IMS specifications talk about various uses for this information, including routing emergency calls, an alternative to `phone-context` for interpreting dialled digits, determining the security scheme.
 This header is supported by Clearwater.
 *   P-Associated-URI is returned by registrar to include the list of alternative user identities defined for the IMS subscription.
 This header is supported by Clearwater.
 *   P-Called-Party-ID is added to a SIP request by an IMS network to ensure the called UE knows which of the user identities within the IMS subscription was actually called.
 This header is supported by Clearwater.
 *   P-Charging-Function-Address and P-Charging-Vector headers are both related to billing, and not yet supported in Clearwater.